Overview

 Ablenet Jelly Bean Switch

-Button switches like the Jelly Bean switch shown above help users perform click and selection by moving specific parts of their body such as hitting it with their head.
+Button switches like the Jelly Bean switch helps users perform click and selection by moving specific parts of their body such as hitting it with their head.

-The video that follows shows a quadriplegic person using a sip-and-puff equipment with her mouth and a switch with the back of her heard along with a head-mouse and an on-screen keyboard to navigate Brightspace and submit an assignment.
+The video describes how a person using sip-and-puff equipment with her mouth and a switch with the back of her head navigates Brightspace and submits an assignment.

 Video duration: 6 minutes 09 seconds